 La Residence d'Angkor (B,L,D; B,D)

-At Wat Hanchey, set on a hilltop overlooking the Mekong, see a variety of temples including an eighth-century temple from the pre-Angkor Chenla period.
-Meander past interesting traditional homes in Angkor Ban and meet the friendly local residents.
+At Wat Hanchey, see a variety of temples, including an eighth-century structure from the pre-Angkor Chenla period.
+Continue to the village of Angkor Ban and stop at its traditional houses to meet with friendly residents.

-views of everyday life along the river, attend talks by our experts, and join our chefs to learn how to cook regional dishes.
-This afternoon, cross the border into Vietnam.
+Take in views of everyday life along the river, attend talks by our experts, and join our chefs to learn how to cook regional dishes.
+Cross the border into Vietnam.